 Under the VAT Act 1994 Schedule 8 VAT may be zero rated on the purchase of certain medical, scientific, computer, video, sterilising, laboratory or refrigeration equipment of use in medical or veterinary research, training, diagnosis or treatment.
 This legislation also applies to the servicing or repairs of eligible equipment provided it was originally purchased VAT zero rated.
 A VAT exempt certificate will be completed, signed and attached to the purchase order by the Finance Department before forwarding to the supplier.
 It is imperative that the Finance Department are informed by the department prior to the purchase order being forwarded to the supplier.

-Detailed guidance notes for the zero rating of VAT and the specific certificates that must be used are available from the Finance Director
+Detailed guidance notes for the zero rating of VAT and the specific certificates that must be used are available from the Chief Accountant and Head of Financial Services.